aezhar/haxxmap/README.md

 	return uintptr(len(s))
 }

+// your custom comparison function
+// This allows for more complex key types to be compared func customStringCompare(l, r string) bool {
+	return strings.ToLower(l) == strings.ToLower(r)
+}

 func main() {
-	m := haxmap.New[string, string]() // initialize a string-string map
+	m := haxxmap.New[string, string]()   // initialize a string-string map
-	m.SetHasher(customStringHasher) // this overrides the default xxHash algorithm
+	m.SetHasher(customStringHasher)      // this overrides the default xxHash algorithm m.SetComparator(customStringCompare) // this overrides the default key comparison function

 	m.Set("one", "1")
-	val, ok := m.Get("one")
+	val, ok := m.Get("One")
 	if ok {
 		println(val)
 	}